 It’s incredible how far an automated tool can take you!
 Furthermore, these tools analyze the functionality of every element on a website and adjust the user interface components and keyboard navigation.

-They are also capable of monitoring websites round the clock to ensure that accessibility is upheld over time.
+They are also capable of monitoring websites around the clock to ensure that accessibility is upheld over time.

 Given the expectations of your clients when it comes to this fairly new website risk factor, having an automated web accessibility solution in your pocket could be highly beneficial to digital agencies.